Breaking 2022: 2022年最新情報

 At 5:00 a.m. on December 28th, Sankasiki (鑽火式) takes place in Yasaka shrine.
 In the main hall, priests make fire with fire plow.
 It is as peculiar way to make fire for Shinto ritual.
 The fire is called Gosinbi (御神火).
 They light a lantern with it.
 It is kept burning for 365 days for rituals held in Yasaka shrine.
 (As charcoal, I suppose.
 I only caught a glimpse of it.
 The lantern looked like the ones in the photo above.)

-For example, huge torches we can see at Gion matsuri festival is lit with the fire.
+For example, huge torches we can see at Gion matsuri festival is lit with the fire preserved as charcoal in the box indicated in the allow.
 It is lit by so sacred fire that it can cleanse and purify the road where Mikoshis pass.

 At Yasaka shrine, we can find persons with many ropes.
 We bought the rope for 700 yen and set the fire on it with Okerabi.
 We go back to our home swinging the rope to keep it burnt.

-The rope is special one for Okera mairi.
-Usually, Japanese rope is made of straw but the rope for Okera mairi is made of slivered bamboo to keep fire burnt.
+The rope is special one for Okera Mairi.
+Usually, Japanese rope is made of straw but the rope for Okera mairi is made of slivered bamboo with small pieces of flint stone to keep fire burnt.

 You go back to your home on bus?
 Don’t worry.
 There are buckets for you!!

 We used to enjoy Sake of Okera.
 It does good to your health.